CosmosisJones6/Plazma-Gaming/README.md

 ## Usage

-The purpose of this repository is only to show the ways of implementing a distributed system and not to provide a fully functional service, since the solution only works if you provide the corresponding database, database credentials and also the tokens for the API access in the MVC and Winforms.
+The purpose of this repository is only to show the ways of implementing the system and not to provide a fully functional service, since the solution only works if you provide the corresponding database, database credentials and also the tokens for the API access in the MVC and Windows Forms.

 ## Future Considerations